Does the price include packaging when you import custom metal parts from Vietnam?

 What packaging is normally included?

-This is one of the first questions I ask a new supplier: “What’s your standard packaging?”
+This is one of the first questions you should ask when sourcing: “What’s your standard packaging?”

 Industrial bearings and bubble wrap placed on wooden pallet (ID#2)